 Whether you close your account online or in person, make sure to request written confirmation that the account has been closed.
 When you receive the letter confirming your bank account is closed, make sure to save it somewhere safe for future reference.

-How To Transfer Funds From One Bank Account Into Another
+Step 3.
+Transfer Funds From One Bank Account Into Another

 The bright spot in the often very long process of closing a bank account is getting your new, improved account funded.
 First, make sure to set up direct deposit from your employer directly into your new account.
 This will ensure that your pay appears in your account without having to deposit a physical check.